shadow-light/sellingjesus.org/src/articles/scope.md

 Furthermore, regarding evangelism:
  1. Miracles were to be freely given, not just evangelism.
- 2. Jesus specifically forbid the disciples to go to gentile towns on that particular trip (10:5), so it wasn't evangelising non-believers but rather discipling existing followers of Yahweh.
+ 2. Jesus specifically forbid the disciples to go to gentile towns on that particular trip (Matt 10:5), so it wasn't evangelising non-believers but rather discipling existing followers of Yahweh.
- 3. Jesus was teaching and discipling the twelve for long periods of time as _free ministry_, which is what he was training them up to do as well as "workers of the harvest" (9:38).
+ 3. Jesus was teaching and discipling the twelve for long periods of time as _free ministry_, which is what he was training them up to do as well as "workers of the harvest" (Matt 9:38).

-It is therefore right and appropriate to apply this command to all forms of gospel ministry.
+It is therefore right and appropriate to apply this command to all forms of Spirit-empowered ministry (for more on this, see [_What Is Christian Ministry?_](/articles/defining-ministry)).
 This includes preaching, teaching, Scripture, worship music, ministry resources, and anything else that specifically deals with spiritual matters.
-Importantly noting that those who serve in these ways are to be financially supported in their freely given ministries, just as Jesus' disciples were (10:10).
+Importantly noting that those who serve in these ways are to be financially supported in their freely given ministries, just as Jesus' disciples were (Matt 10:10).

 Without this command of Jesus, there is nothing to stop Christianity from becoming a commercial enterprise.
 I really wish that was a warning for the future.
 It is in fact what many forms of ministry have already become.